tkaczyk1991/Creative-Project/README.md

 Traffic Monitoring and Analysis System - TMAS

 Created by:  Alexander Tkaczyk-Harrison

 Created for: Goldsmtihs, University of London

 Structure of this document: File name, followed by a description of what it does

+The output of this program can be found at: https://drive.google.com/open?id=1SvbkBgZbQovGNifdobwNT7C9BAvff11t

 Files: